 YVWD and private well users pump groundwater from the North Bench Management Area for municipal and domestic use.
 Sustainable yield pumping allocations were assigned to each user based on historical usage from the 1966 WY to the 2018 WY (Dudek 2022a).
-Groundwater extractions by private well users were estimated from information in the USGS YIHM, and were assumed constant at 125 AFY for the 2022 WY.

-YVWD pumped 5,558 AF from the management area in the 2022 WY.
-YVWD exceeded their sustainable yield pumping allocation of 3,045 AFY in the 2022 WY by 2,513 AF (Figure 15).
-Private well users, estimated at a constant rate of 125 AFY in the last four water years, were below their collective sustainable yield pumping allocation of 895 AFY (Figure 15).
+Groundwater extractions by private well users were estimated at 154 AF in the 2024 WY using the USGS YIHM.
+This is below the sustainable yield pumping allocation for private well users in this management area.
+YVWD pumped 3,699 AF from the management area in the 2024 WY.
+YVWD exceeded their sustainable yield pumping allocation of 3,045 AFY in the 2024 WY by 654 AF (Figure 16).